 At Children’s International Pediatrics in Baton Rouge, LA, our pediatricians and nurse practitioners have both the children’s and their parents’ best interests at heart.
-Our office provides a relaxing atmosphere with entertaining waiting rooms and state-of-the-art equipment.
+Our pediatric clinic provides a relaxing atmosphere for our patients while they wait and receive care.
 Your child deserves the best pediatric care possible and Children’s International is Here For You.
-Call (225) 924-7343 to schedule an appointment with a pediatrician or nurse practitioner at our Baton Rouge office.
+Call (225) 924-7343 to schedule an appointment with a pediatrician or nurse practitioner at our Baton Rouge pediatric clinic.

 100% Dedicated To A Safe Environment